shirelepfl/CMT-Project/docs/Report.md

 # Approach used

-Describe the approach taken to solve the problem.
-Include relevant mathematical relationships, models, algorithms, data, etc.  Is the model mechanistic or empirical (e.g., conservation equation, or a parametrized relationship between input and output)?
-Do you use the program for forecasting/prediction, or inference (e.g., understand model parameters)?

 We use the Fisher–Kolmogorov (Fisher-KPP) equation to model the spatial spreading of cancer cells.
 This partial differential equation describes how cell density evolves over time and space.
 It is written as:

 $$